 There are 3 views to choose from, with or without a train.

 View A is almost an exact replica of the original dress and is intended to be sewn with velvet; although, you can use other fabrics.
 The skirt has triangular gores that attach at various distances from the waist.
 The skirt has a train.
 The sleeves and the back of the skirt are pleated.

-Version B uses gathers instead of pleats, and the skirt gores all begin at the waist.
+View B uses gathers instead of pleats.
+There is one skirt gore that begins at the waist.
 It also has a train.

-Version C is a beginner friendly pattern with only two pieces for the skirt, and no train.
+View C is a beginner friendly pattern with only three pieces for the skirt, and no train.